Conditional Information Inequalities and Combinatorial Applications: The proof of Theorem

-is at most $\Gamma$.
-The average is computed with respect to the distribution $p(a,b,x,y)$.
-Computing the average, we take into account only those quadruples $a,b,x,y$ with positive probability.
-For such quadruples, both the numerator and denominator of the ratio~\eqref{eq8} are positive and hence its logarithm is well defined.
+is less than or equal to $0$.
+The average is computed with respect to the distribution $p(a,x,y)$.
+Computing the average, we take into account only the triples $(a,x,y)$ with positive probability.
+For such triples, both the numerator and denominator of ratio~\eqref{eq8} are positive and hence its logarithm is well defined.